Where do these inefficiencies in the workplace happen, and how can they be dealt with?

-The research revealed that the chief cause of wasted time during the workday is inefficient processes (44%), followed by paperwork overload (43%) and meetings (41%).
+According to the research, the chief cause of workday time wasting is inefficient processes (44%).
+Unnecessary paperwork overload (43%) and meetings (41%) are close behind.
 Other contributing factors are poor communication and travel time.

 These efficiencies affect not just employees but customers too, Loudhouse found, potentially leading to retention issues.

-Loudhouse’s research showed that companies without tech-driven productivity strategies struggle most, and Planview concluded that ‘technology is key to maximizing organizational performance.’
-US companies were revealed as the most tech-driven, with the Netherlands at the bottom of the table.
+Loudhouse’s research saw that companies without tech-driven productivity strategies struggle most.
+Planview concluded that ‘technology is key to maximizing organizational performance.’

-However, only 40% believe it’s easy to measure ROI (return on investment) both before and after investing in new technology – and most companies see ROI in terms of productivity and efficiency gains rather than financial ones.
+However, only 40% believe it’s easy to measure a return on investment both before and after investing in new technology.
+Most companies see ROI in terms of productivity and efficiency gains, rather than financial ones.

-In the light of this report, it may be worth looking at the processes in your business.
-It can be easy to get stuck in a rut and carry on doing things in a certain way because it works – and because you’ve always done them that way.
-But could you change or amalgamate any of these processes – and are using your technology to full advantage?
+It can be easy to get stuck in a rut and carry on doing things in a certain way because you’ve always done them that way.
+But could you change any of these processes – and are using technology its to full advantage?